MCAT Physics: What You Need To Know

 Yes, the physics on the MCAT is quite hard.
 Most students already find physics challenging, and the MCAT asks some grueling questions.
 However, don’t let this scare you.
 The physics section is more than manageable with consistent review and practice tests.

-2. What Physics is on the MCAT?
+2. What Physics Is on the MCAT?

 Foundational physics equations and concepts will be on the MCAT.
 Key concepts in introductory physics include: